 The Broken Leaf invites you to explore the beauty and gospel images found in Japanese art and culture.
 Through ten short meditations, discover for yourself just how God might be revealing his story in the everyday objects of your life wherever you may be.
 Available in hardcover, paperback, ebook.
 Audiobook coming soon!

 The Companion Guide contains summaries of each chapter along with questions for reflection and discussion.
-It also includes a translation of the new Foreword by Makoto Fukuda, pastor of Grace City Church Tokyo, written for the Japanese edition to be published by Word of Life Press in 2021.
+It also includes a translation of the new Foreword by Makoto Fukuda, pastor of Grace City Church Tokyo, written for the Japanese edition to be published by Word of Life Press on April 1, 2021.
 Free download.

 “God is not new to Japan.
 He was in Japan before the first missionary set foot here.
 So how can we see the God of the Bible clearly as he exists in this culture with all of its unique beauty?
 How can we see, hear, taste, smell, and touch God in a truly Japanese context?”

 “As I gazed at it, I thought, this…THIS is the gospel!“